kalviumcommunity/Genimate/README.md

 ### Temperature
 **How it's used:** The `temperature` is a user-configurable parameter that controls the creativity of the generated code.
 The `/api/v1/generate` endpoint in `src/api/v1/endpoints.py` accepts a `temperature` value in the request body.
-This value is then passed to the LLM provider in the `_generate_manim_code` function, allowing users to choose between more deterministic or more creative outputs.
+This value is then passed to the LLM provider in the `_generate_manim_code` function, allowing users to choose between more deterministic or more creative outputs..